AxonIQ/reference-guide/part3/event-processing.md

 Event Handlers may have specific expectations on the ordering of events.
 If this is the case, the processor must ensure these events are sent to these Handlers in that specific order.
 Axon uses teh `SequencingPolicy` for this.
 The `SequencingPolicy` is essentially a function, that returns a value for any given message.
 Is that value is equal for two messages, it means that the messages must be processed sequentially.
 By default, Axon components will use the `SequentialPerAggregatePolicy`, which cases Events published by the same Aggregate instance to be handled sequentially.

+A Saga instance is never invoked concurrently by multiple threads.
+Therefore, a Sequencing Policy for a Saga is irrelevant.
+Axon will ensure each Saga instance receives the Events it needs to process in the order they have been published on the Event Bus.

 > ** Note **
 >
 > Note that Subscribing Processors don't manage their own threads.
 Therefore, it is not possible to configure how they should receive their events.
-Effectively, they will always work on a sequential-per-aggregate basis.
+Effectively, they will always work on a sequential-per-aggregate basis, as that is generally the level of concurrency in the Command Handling component.

+#### Multi-node processing ####

+For tracking processors, it doesn't matter whether the Threads handling the events are all running on the same node, or on different nodes hosting the same (logical) TrackingProcessor.
+When two instances of TrackingProcessor, having the same name, are active on different machines, they are considered two instances of the same logical processor.
+They will 'compete' for segments of the Event Stream.
+Each instance will 'claim' a segment, preventing events assigned to that segment from being processed on the other nodes.

+The `TokenStore` instance will use the JVM's name (usually a combination of the host name and process ID) as the default `nodeId`.
+This can be overridden in `TokenStore` implementations that support multi-node processing.

 Distributing Events
 -------------------